Geertruida Wijsmuller-Meijer: December 1938 till September 1939 Kindertransport

 She always carried in her handbag a toothbrush, a bar of soap and a towel, as she could be asked at any time to travel.
 Wijsmuller took responsibility for the travel documents when traveling..
 She arranged, that the border police and customs controls were carried out as much as possible on the way before the border.
 And under her guidance (or under that of one of the other Dutch women).
 That prevented delays.

 On August 24, 1939, Wijsmuller was met at the border by a delegation from the Gestapo with a brass band.
 She was forced to celebrate with them that she had crossed the border at Bentheim for the 50th time.

 Wijsmuller was later quoted saying that the success of the operation was mainly due to the Jewish committees in Vienna, Frankfurt, Hamburg, Berlin and Breslau (and later in Prague, Dantzig and Riga).
-A miracle of self-control in her eyes, because she realized how afraid people must have been to send their children into the world.
+A miracle of self-control in her eyes, because she realized how afraid people must have been to send their children into the world.Nearly 10.000 children from Nazi-occupied territory reached the safety of England.
+In the Netherlands approximately 1800 children from the Third Reich remained.

-Other people organised transports too, for example Nicholas Winton and Recha Freier.
+Other people organised evacuation transports too, for example Nicholas Winton and Recha Freier.
 Ultimately, 10,000 children up to 17 years old were saved from a certain death by being transported on a route via the Netherlands into Great Britain.
 Approximately 1800 refugee children from nazi-countries remained in the Netherlands.

 The outbreak of the war between Great Britain and Germany in September 1939 put a stop to these transports, as from then on the borders to the UK were closed.

-March 1939 Children in the Burgerweeshuis
+Children in the Burgerweeshuis

 From March 1939 onwards Wijsmuller was on the board of the Amsterdam orphanage Burgerweeshuis (now the Amsterdam Museum), which started to accommodate the refugee children.
 Wijsmuller and her husband were very involved with the children.
 The children came in small groups to stay overnight at the Wijsmullers'.
 Joop Wijsmuller took them on outings, for example to Artis, the Amsterdam zoo.
 The children called Wijsmuller "Tante Truus" (Auntie Truus).

-June–July 1939: Refugee ships
+June and July 1939 Refugee ships

 In June 1939, international negotiations took place in Antwerp among European countries about the distribution of nearly one thousand Jewish refugees on the MS St. Louis.
 Wijsmuller was part of the Dutch delegation, who boarded the ship and welcomed the 181 refugees on their arrival in the Netherlands.
 In July 1939 Wijsmuller was involved in the departure of children on the cargoship the Dora which eventually landed with 450 refugees in the then-British Mandatory Palestine.